01 of 09

 You may also need to do touch-up pressing or place the garments in a clothes dryer fo outfitted with steam drying or in a regular dryer with a damp white lint-free towel for ten minutes to help remove wrinkles.

 Jackets can usually be worn five or six times before they need cleaning - either by washing or dry cleaning (check the labels) - unless they have a readily visible stain.
 Be sure to check key contact areas often - collars, sleeves, elbows - to be sure they are clean.
 Again, be sure to give them breathing time between wearings.
-You may also need to use a fabric refreshener to whisk away light odors.
+You may also need to use an odor remover for fabrics to whisk away light odors.

 If you have a matching jacket and pants or jacket and skirt, be sure to wash or dry clean them together each time.
 This will prevent uneven fading.Continue to 6 of 9 below.